 Constant torque applications are applications such as compressors, machine tools, and cranes that require high torque at start-up and constant torque at low speed.
 The low-speed output power of the motors designed for these applications is kept as high as possible to meet the high torque requirement.

 2. Load torque is proportional to the square of the speed (variable torque)

 Variable torque applications are applications such as pumps and fans, which do not require high torque at start-up and whose torque requirement at low speed decreases with the square of the speed.
 In motors designed for these applications, the power ratio is approximately 1:4 when the rotation ratio is 1:2, and the power ratio is approximately 1:3 when the rotation ratio is 3:2.

-In Dahlander wound motors, Δ/YY connection is made for constant torque and Y/YY connection is made for variable torque.
+In Dahlander wound motors, the Δ/YY connection is made for constant torque, and the Y/YY connection is made for variable torque.
 Y/Y connection is made in both applications in motors with two separate windings.
 Terminal end connections of the motors are as follows;

 15 November 2023